 The Activated Charcoal

 Activated Charcoal is charcoal that has been treated with oxygen to open up millions of tiny pores between the carbon atoms.
 (1) Carbon is used to absorb toxic elements that are on the surface and just under the skin through chemical attraction.
 Not all toxins will bond with it, but many will (including the chlorine from the water you are using).

 If you do not use essential oils, then they can be left out, but I do think adding a few drops adds an extra nourishing quality to your skin, depending what you struggle with.

 Essential oils can reduce inflammation, redness, are antibacterial and antiviral, and overall boosting, depending on the oil and your body’s response.

 Before using any of these oils, please take a few minutes to read through Essential Oil Safety guidelines.
 You’ll get more bang for your buck and make sure that you are doing the best for your particular skin type.

 Some oils that do well with some may cause allergic reactions in others (e.g. lemongrass).
 Others can be more irritating (why I mention cinnamon leaf instead of cinnamon bark).
 What a friend can use neat may be highly irritating to you.
 Always dilute, and always test on your wrist before applying to the entire face.

-Anti Bacterial Oils: cinnamon leaf, orange, lime, clove, tea tree, rosemary
+Anti Bacterial Oils: cinnamon leaf, orange, lime, tea tree, rosemary

 Detoxing Face Mask Recipe

 - Massage onto face and neck.
-Charcoal can stain so keep clothes away!
+Charcoal can stain so keep away from clothes.